Tree Trimming Cost

 Pruning in spring or summer can limit the growth of the tree for that year.
 It can also lead to sap leaking from the tree.
 Light pruning is usually okay in spring and summer, but it is better for the health of the tree to leave it until autumn/winter.

-There are a few exceptions to this general rule.
+There are a few exceptions to this general rule:

 Removing Tree Costs

 Removing a tree is a big decision.
-They take years or even decades to grow, so can't be replaced easily.
+They take years or even decades to grow, so they can't be replaced easily.

 Why Remove a Tree

 If the tree is dead or diseased, then you should remove it.
 This is for safety reasons.
-These types of tree can fall and cause injury when they do so.
-You may also want to remove a tree because it is interfering with other trees, buildings or utilities.
+These types of trees can fall and cause injury when they do so.

 How to Remove a Tree

 Large trees should always be removed by a professional.
-Removing any tree is a big job and will take at least a day to complete even for a mid-sized tree.
-Tree felling costs will depend on the size of the tree and its location.
-The average cost to cut down a tree is £400 - £700.
-However, for very old, very large trees, the cost of tree removal could be as much as £1,000 – £5,000.
+Removing any tree is a big job and will take at least a day to complete, even for a mid-sized tree.

-Hiring a Tree Surgeon Checklist
+Checklist: Finding & Hiring a Tree Surgeon

 Tree surgeons carry out highly skilled and specialised work.
 It is not a job that anyone can do.
 There are several things to check before you choose a tree surgeon.

-- Get a Full Quote.
-Any tree surgeon should be able to give you a full quote in writing that outlines the scope of the work they will carry out.
+- Get a Full Quote - Any tree surgeon should be able to give you a full quote in writing that outlines the scope of the work they will carry out.
 Make sure you are clear on what state they will leave your garden.
 A good tree surgeon will clean up after themselves.
 They will also need to see the tree in person before they can give you a quote.
 A quote over the phone is not a good sign.

-- Ask about Insurance.
-Tree surgeons should have specialist insurance to carry out their work.
+- Ask About Insurance - Tree surgeons should have specialist insurance to carry out their work.
 Check they have this in place before you go any further.

 FAQs